 Ernie welcomed the opportunity to develop a fully-fledged tourism department at the university and contribute to the study of the field as an academic discipline.
 “I also wanted to spend more time with my wife, Elize, and our three young sons, Johan, Eric and Erwil,” he says.

-The co-author of 15 books, including a key volume on destination marketing which is studied across the world, much of Ernie’s work has had an intensely practical focus.
+The co-author of 15 books, including a key volume on destination marketing that is studied across the world, much of Ernie’s work has had an intensely practical focus.
 He helped to shape government policy on tourism after the introduction of democracy and forged promotional plans that, at one point, contributed to a 50% rise in visitors to the country.

 “At the local level I also enjoyed facilitating the development of more than 40 strategic and marketing plans for towns, cities and provinces in South and Southern Africa.”